-- 7.1 The existing sport, leisure, public and private open spaces including allotments within the Borough, represent important assets serving the communities in which they are located (or in some instances wider areas).
+7.1 The existing sport, leisure, public and private open spaces including allotments within the Borough, represent important assets serving the communities in which they are located (or in some instances wider areas).
 This importance can relate not only to their function, but also to the amenity value and contribution to the character of an area in general in providing 'green lung', opportunities for a well-designed and inclusive public realm, and visual breaks in the built environment.
-If such provisions are lost to other uses it can be extremely difficult to find alternative locations particularly as open land is scarce and, therefore, at a premium. - 7.2 Against this background, it is intended to secure the retention of existing facilities unless a case can be made that alternative provision will be provided in a wholly acceptable manner.
-Alternative provision could comprise existing provision in the locality of the type of open space as defined by PPG17 (Planning for Open Space, Sport and Recreation), providing there is not a deficiency in that type of open space in the locality.
-A full PPG17 Audit and Assessment of the Borough's public open space and sports and recreational facilities was undertaken by consultants PMP and published in 2007, which along with the Colchester Parks and Green Spaces Strategy 2008, will be used by the Council when assessing planning applications relating to proposed development of open space and sports facilities.
+If such provisions are lost to other uses it can be extremely difficult to find alternative locations particularly as open land is scarce and, therefore, at a premium.

+7.2 Against this background, it is intended to secure the retention of existing facilities unless a case can be made that alternative provision will be provided in a wholly acceptable manner.
+Alternative provision could comprise existing provision in the locality of the type of open space as defined by the National Planning Policy Framework, providing there is not a deficiency in that type of open space in the locality.
+A number of documents including the PPG17 Audit and Assessment of the Borough's public open space and sports and recreational facilities (2007); Colchester Parks and Green Spaces Strategy (2008); Colchester Green Infrastructure Strategy (2011); and Playing Pitch Strategy (2008) will be used by the Council when assessing planning applications relating to proposed development of open space and sports facilities.
 Sport England should be consulted on any application that is likely to prejudice the use of or lead to the loss of use of land used as a playing field (whether presently used, or used within the last 5 years, or allocated for such use).

-Policy DP16: Private Amenity Space and Open Space Provision for New Residential Development
+Policy DP16: Private Amenity Space and Open Space Provision for New Residential Development (Revised July 2014)